diggsweden/devbase-core/docs/usage-guide.md

 Scans git repositories for accidentally committed secrets like API keys, passwords, and tokens.
 Detects hardcoded credentials in code and commit history using pattern matching.
 Prevents sensitive data from being pushed to repositories where it could be exposed.
-DevBase includes gitleaks in pre-commit hooks for automatic secret scanning.
+DevBase includes gitleaks in pre-commit hooks for automatic secret scanning of staged files.

 #### Gitleaks Key Commands